jatinseth2007/countries-app-backend/README.md

 # fullstack-countries-app
-This is the application build with nodejs + graphql + reactjs
+This is the application build with nodejs + graphql